ernesto27/youtubeAPIWrapper/README.md

 ### Events

-#### onFirstTimePlay
+#### onFirstTimePlayed
 Fired once , when the video is played for the first time

 ### onPlaying
 Fired when the video is playing